microsoft/rushstack/api/node-core-library.path.isunder.md

 # Path.isUnder method

-Returns true if childPath refers to a location under parentFolderPath.
+Returns true if "childPath" is located inside the "parentFolderPath" folder or one of its child folders.
+Note that "parentFolderPath" is not considered to be under itself.
+The "childPath" can refer to any type of file system object.

 **Signature:**
 ```javascript